heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

     - `.pem` for any type of data, best to check section delimiters to see what it stores
     - `.cer` / `.crt` for certificates
     - `.key` for private keys

+## PKCS

+PKCS stands for Public Key Cryptography Standards, which includes a number of standards that are adopted in cryptographic systems to ensure that everyone is on the same page.

+Usually, people will reference specific PKCS standards such as PKCS#7, PKCS#8, PKCS#11, etc.

+### PKCS#7 / Cryptographic Message Syntax (CMS)

+This standard describes how to sign, digest, authenticate, or encrypt arbitrary message contents and how to represent the resulting data.
+Defined in ASN.1 language.
+Think of PCKS#7 file as a container that can contain multiple things, such as the message hash, a certificate, a signature, etc.
+The file usually has extension `.p7`.

+When a PKCS#7 only has certificate and no message, it is usually stored as a `.p7b` file.

+PKCS#7 standard evolved to Cryptographic Message Syntax standard, however they are still used interchangeably in layman (much like SSL refers to TLS).

+### PKCS#12 / Personal Information Exchange (PFX)

+PCKS#12 is similar to PKCS#7, but it contains both private and public key, and the file itself is encrypted with a password.
+It usually comes in `.p12` or `.pfx` files.

 # Links